AreaLayer/Satsbyte/README.md

 # Satsbyte

-Satsbyte is a wallet inspired by Cashu, where allow send/receive sats via Lightning and Fedimint
+Satsbyte is a wallet, where allow send/receive sats via Lightning and Fedimint

 # How works?